smithjd/sql-pet/docs/098-leveraging-database-views.md

 ##  $ territory_name  : chr  NA "Northeast" "Southwest" "Central" ...
 ```

-Discuss:
+The one part of the view that we haven't replicated is:

+  `date_part('year'::text, soh.orderdate`
-  `date_part('year'::text, soh.orderdate + '6 mons'::interval) AS fiscalyear`
+  `+ '6 mons'::interval) AS fiscalyear`

-Do a crude version with `orderdate`.
-All of the work can be done on the database server.
+For now we can skip the fiscalyear calculation and just aggregate and download the data by `orderdate`.
+That will collapse many rows into a much smaller table since we know from our previous investigation into how sales are recorded for Sales Reps that all sales are recorded more or less once a month.
+Therefore most of the crunching happens on the database server side.

 ```r